 At the moment I rarely regulate screen time, which for us means computers, phones and a newly acquired DS.

-We bought a TV last week, the first time we’ve owned one in over a year.
-We can’t watch regular TV, we don’t have a TV license.
-We use it for reruns and online movies only.
-We can only use it if I plug my laptop in and I need my laptop for work, so TV time is very limited.
+We bought a TV last week, the first time we’ve owned one in over a year, but we can’t watch regular TV, we don’t have a TV license.
+Without that we can use it for re-runs and online movies only.
+We can only use it if I plug my laptop in and I need my laptop for work (I’m a travel blogger), so TV time is very limited.
 They have dad’s laptop and can use that for Netflix or You Tube.
 Minecraft, Pokemon and animal science shows are top current favourites.

 Why don’t I regulate?
 Because they’re happy, they are enjoying what they’re doing, why would I stop that?